-- If more petitions are filed than positions are available (4 or more in 2022), the county clerk then presents them to the voters in the general election to be on the ballot. - If the number of petitions for only the number of supervisors to be elected are filed (3 in 2022), the county clerk will certify the election of supervisors to the Soil and Water Conservation Commission without there being anything on the ballot. - When there are not enough petitions turned in to cover the vacancies (2 or fewer in 2022), the county clerk then presents them to the voters in the general election to be on the ballot. - When the race appears on the ballot in the general election, people can file to be a write-in candidate.
+- If more petitions are filed than positions are available (5 or more in 2024), the county clerk then presents them to the voters in the general election to be on the ballot. - If only the number of petitions for the number of supervisors to be elected are filed (4 in 2024), the county clerk will certify the election of supervisors to the Soil and Water Conservation Commission without there being any supervisor names on the ballot. - When there are not enough petitions turned in to cover the vacancies (3 or fewer in 2024), the county clerk then presents them to the voters in the general election to be on the ballot. - When the race appears on the ballot in the general election, people can file to be a write-in candidate.
 Write-in candidates are physically written in on the ballot.
 Only certified names can be counted.
 To be certified as a "Write-In" you must file a declaration of intent within 10 days preceding the election (KRS 265).
-This year the deadline for filing is October 28, 2022.
+This year the deadline for filing is October 25, 2024.
 The filing fee for write-in candidates is \$50. - A supervisor's term begins January 1st following the election.
-A supervisor is not qualified to take office until they have taken the oath/signed the oath of office card and returned it to the Division of Conservation.
+A supervisor is not qualified to take office until they have taken the oath and returned the Oath of Office card to the Division of Conservation.